srich36/TodayILearned/til_docs/AI/Deep_Learning/Reinforcement_Learning.md

   - Photo-realistic simulators (like [VISTA](https://vista.csail.mit.edu/) from MIT) are simulators that use real photos to eliminate the sim to real gap
     - This worked to train a sample self-driving car in the real world

+### RLHF

+- Writing a loss function to capture what is "better" in an LLM response is extremely difficult
+  - What if we could use human preferences to help with that loss function instead?
+- RLHF uses methods from reinforcement learning to use the human feedback to directly optimize a language model
+- Once we have an LLM, the next step in RLHF is to train a **reward model**
+  - This is how human preferences are integrated into the system
+- Reward model
+  - The goal is to train a model that takes in a sequence of text and returns a scalar reward which should numerically represent human preference
+  - There are multiple ways to implement this but a scalar output is required
+    - e.g. This could be another language model fine-tuned or trained from scratch on the preference data
+- Training the reward model (RM)
+  - Human annotators rank the text outputs from the LLM
+    - These rankings are relative to other outputs to remove noise, differences in ranking amongst annotators, etc.
+    - The head-to-head Elo system is most commonly used for this
+  - These rankings are normalized into a scalar reward signal for training
+  - Now that we have an initial LLM to generate text, and a reward model to rank it, we can use reinforcement learning to optimize the original language model with respect to the reward model
+  - In this finetuning, a large number of parameters are frozen and a policy gradient algorithm *Proximal Policy Optimization (PPO)* is used
+- Formalized definitions for RL in LMs
+  - Policy - A language model that takes in a sequence of text and outputs another sequence of text
+  - Action space - All the tokens of the language model
+  - Observation space - The distribution of possible input sequences (quite large)
+  - Reward function - A combination of the preference model and a constraint on policy shift
+- Tying this all together
+  - Given a prompt `x`, `y` text is generated
+  - Concatenate `x` and `y` to get the full text, and feed this to the reward model for evaluation
+  - Per-token probability distributions from the in progress finetuning model and the original model are compared to ensure the RL isn't making the RLHF finetuned model stray too far from the original model
+    - This ensures the LM doesn't output gibberish that fools the reward model
+  - The *update rule* is the parameter update from PPO that maximizes the reward metrics on the given batch of dataG

+#### Downsides

+- Have to train two separate models
+- This is complex and unstable as you don't want the finetuned LM to drift far from the original LM

+### Miscellaneous Notes

+- RL is very useful because you can run thousands of simulations in parallel
+  - This allows you to get to a better solution faster